j2l/sveltekit-hackathon/README.md

-export let content = ` (This is the README.md file.
-This file is a hack too, md seen as JS!)
+export let content = ` (This README.md file is a hack too, md can be seen as a JS object by Svelte!)

 # THIS IS NOT READY YET!!
 I publish it to get some help